 5 Steps to Make an Exercise Program That Will Help You Meet Your Goals

 Exercising is one of the best things you can do for your well-being.
 It relieves stress.
 It reduces your risk for chronic conditions like diabetes and heart disease.
-It can even help significantly lower your risk for many types of cancer, according to one recent study.
+It can help you get stronger for your favorite sports and activities, and can even help significantly lower your risk for many types of cancer, according to one study.

 1. Assess Your Fitness Baseline